Only the sparkling wine made within the French

 with alcohol.
 It is this form that enables the small chain of bubbles to form,

-which we affectionally call sparks.
+which we affectionately call sparks.
 A good sparkling wine must produce foam.

 Foaming occurs at the surface of the glass, by the glass’ edge, and in high

-quality wine continues foaming for at least three to four minutes.
+quality wines continues foaming for at least three to four minutes.

-appropriate is the Tulip, as the bubbles are more visible.
+appropriate is the Tulip shape glass, as the bubbles are more visible.
 If the bubbles are

 tiny, plentiful and long lasting, then we can be sure we are drinking quality